eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/09-generate-a-typescript-library-in-an-nx-workspace.md

 **[📹 Video](https://egghead.io/lessons/egghead-generate-a-typescript-library-in-an-nx-workspacece)**

-To create a plain TypeScript library, we can run the command
+To create a plain TypeScript library, we can run the command:

 ```shell
 yarn nx g @nrwl/workspace:lib <name of library> --directory=<directory name>